 AQZ Netplay Input Plugin for Nintendo 64 Emulators

 Open the game.
 The netplay plugin window will appear.
-Either join a public server, or have one person host a private server.
+Either join a public server, or have one player host a private server.

 Join a server with the /join <host>[:port][/room] command, where “host” is the address of the server, “port” is the port of the server (which defaults to 6400 if left out), and “room” is arbitrary text used to identify a gaming session.
 For public servers, choose a unique room ID.
 If a room ID is not specified, a random room ID will be assigned automatically.
 For private servers, there is only one room so the room parameter is ignored.